This section describes how to filter

 MATLAB filter functions store the coefficients in two vectors, one for the numerator and one for the denominator.
 By convention, it uses row vectors for filter coefficients.

-Many standard names for filters reflect the number of a and b coefficients present:
+Many standard names for filters reflect the number of

 The acronyms AR, MA, and ARMA are usually applied to filters associated with filtered stochastic processes.

 It is simple to work back to a difference equation from the Z-transform relation shown earlier.
 Assume that a(1) = 1.
 Move the denominator to the left side and take the inverse Z-transform.

 In terms of current and past inputs, and past outputs, y(k) is

 A filter in this form is easy to implement with the

 single-pole filter (lowpass) is

 B = 1; % Numerator A = [1 -0.9]; % Denominator

 the coefficients of a filter in transfer function form.
 Note that